Kometa-Team/Kometa/docs/defaults/overlays/episode_info.md

 ## Template Variables

 Template Variables can be used to manipulate the file in various ways to slightly change how it works without having to make your own local copy.

 Note that the `template_variables:` section only needs to be used if you do want to actually change how the defaults work.
 Any value not specified will use its default value if it has one if not it's just ignored.

-??? info "Click to expand"
+??? abstract "Variable Lists (click to expand)"

+    * **Overlay Template Variables** are additional variables shared across the PMM Overlay Defaults.

+    * **Overlay Text Template Variables** are additional variables shared across the PMM Text Overlay Defaults.

     ??? example "Default Template Variable Values (click to expand)"